Rishang/install-release/README.md

-    get      | Install CLI tool from GitHub/GitLab releases or mise registry upgrade  | Upgrade all installed CLI tools from their repositories ls       | List all installed CLI tools rm       | Remove any installed CLI tool config   | Set configs for Install-Release
+    get      | Install CLI tool from GitHub/GitLab releases or mise registry upgrade  | Upgrade all installed CLI tools from their repositories ls       | List all installed CLI tools info     | Show info about an installed CLI tool rm       | Remove any installed CLI tool config   | Set configs for Install-Release
     state    | Show the current stored state of Install-Release